 - Components may be sculpted and cast in metals including copper, bronze or silver, and grips may be fashioned from wood, bone or faux ivory.

 This is a high level, semi-bespoke course.
 Materials, components and level of assistance can be modified depending on the student’s needs, preferences and skill level.
 Suitable for an enthusiastic beginner to multi-skilled student.
 For long distance travellers we can also suggest local accommodation – just ask!

-Professional blacksmith, Joe Tyler will teach you the basics of blacksmithing over the day.
-You will learn to make a fire poker or candle holder to take home with you.
+Professional blacksmith, Joe Tyler will teach you the basics of blacksmithing.
+You will learn the basics of blacksmithing and make a fire poker or candle holder to take home with you.
 No experience is necessary but you need to be reasonably fit and able to use a hammer.
-Maximum of four participants.

 Introduction to Bronze casting with Jim Clift. £175 per person

 We can arrange workshops for anyone interested on a flexible date basis.
 Please contact Butser Ancient Farm to arrange a workshop date to suit you.